 - Add 1 cup of water to the pot, cover, and bake at 350° for an hour and 40 minutes.

-- Once the meat is done, transfer it to a plate and shred with a fork.
+- Once the meat is done, transfer it to a plate and shred it with a fork.

 - Saute the bell pepper and onion with about a tbsp of oil until soft.

-- Add the beans and meat back in along with the rest of the ingredients.
+- Add the beans and meat back in, along with the rest of the ingredients. (drain the liquid from 3 of the cans first)

 - Stir in well, then transfer back to the oven to bake uncovered for about 15-20 minutes or until heated through.